Ominox0/Riko/README.md

 while you are in cmd type riko "FileName.rk"

-if you see **'riko' is not recognized as an internal or external command, operable program or batch file.**
+if you see "**'riko' is not recognized as an internal or external command, operable program or batch file.**"

 finde where riko is stored and copy full path go to environment variables